THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 Mt.1:1 begins "The book of the genealogy of Jesus, the son of David, the son of Abraham" i.e. the fulfillment of those covenant promises, by the Ultimate Seed.

-Covenant with Israel - Consisted of detailed written laws and is what the New Testament refers to as the Old Covenant, Moses, or the Law.
+Covenant with Israel - Describes God's faithfulness and Israel's responsibilities.
+It consisted of detailed written laws and is what the New Testament refers to as the Old Covenant.

 What was the role of the Law?